BCom National Income of India Notes Study Material

 CONCEPT OF NATIONAL INCOME

-National Income is a monetary measure of the Income generated within national territory plus net income received from abroad during a given period.
-In other words, a total of national income measures the flow of goods and service in an economy.
-Thus, national income measures the productive power of an economy in a given period to turn out goods and services for the satisfaction of human wants.(BCom National Income of India Notes Study Material)
+National Income is a monetary measure of the Income generated within a national territory plus net income received from abroad during a given period.
+In other words, a total national income measures the flow of goods and services in an economy.
+Thus, national income measures the productive power of an economy in a given period to turn out goods and services for the satisfaction of human wants.

 DEFINITIONS OF NATIONAL INCOME